neume-network/data/readme.md

-- Data is generated using the music-os crawler
+- Data is generated using neume-network/core
-- See music-os-schema for JSON schema
+- See neume-network/schema for JSON schema